dogeystamp/pyinstantref/README.md

 Feel free to send pull requests, although this project is primarily for my own usage and I can not make any guarantees.

+Also:
+- Section references are unreliable because titles might change, and there might be sections with the same title.
+  Proper IDs for bookmarks are possible, but not until Typst resolves [issue #1352](https://github.com/typst/typst/issues/1352).